- History and development of the Schengen Agreement

 While Andorra has not actually signed the Convention Implementing the Schengen Agreement, it has no checks at its borders with neighbouring countries Spain and France.
 San Marino has not signed the Convention Implementing the Schengen Agreement either, but has no checks at the border with its only neighbour, Italy.

-Although they are EU member states, Bulgaria and Romania (accession on 1 January 2007), Cyprus (accession on 1 May 2004) and Croatia (accession on 1 July 2013) implement the Schengen acquis only in part and consequently do not issue Schengen visas.
+Although they are EU member states, Bulgaria and Romania (accession on 1 January 2007) and Cyprus (accession on 1 May 2004) implement the Schengen acquis only in part and consequently do not issue Schengen visas.

 Certain requirements still need to be met before the Schengen acquis can be fully implemented.
 These include the introduction of the second-generation Schengen Information System (SIS II) and the successful conclusion of evaluations determining that the requirements for full implementation have in fact been met.
 Only once these steps have been completed can the political decision on full implementation of the Agreement and the abolition of border checks be taken.